superlinkx/benchmark-project/README.md

 ## Contribute

 Feel free to file an issue with any features you'd like to see.
 If you find a bug, please create a new issue with as much detail as possible.
 Pull requests are welcome, just file an issue to track it.

+## Credits

+This project was inspired by [http://grigorov.website/blog/performance-comparison-php-vs-node-js](http://grigorov.website/blog/performance-comparison-php-vs-node-js).
+I wanted to take the testing further and look closer at language characteristics as well as server application performance metrics.
+Many of my basic tests are derivative of his tests.